magic-wormhole/magic-wormhole-protocols/server-protocol.md

   future version of the protocol requires a rate-limiting CAPTCHA ticket or other authorization record, the server can send `error` (explaining the requirement) if it does not see this ticket arrive before the `bind`.
+* `permission-required`: a set of available authentication methods, proof of work challenges etc. The client needs to "solve" one of them in order to get access to the service.

+The client should examine the `permissions-required` methods (if present) and select one to use (see also "Permission to Use the Server" below).

+* If the client doesn't send a `submit-permissions` message (or it is invalid or otherwise unacceptable) the server either proceeds anyway (because it is allowing all access) or sends a "permission denied" error message and closes the connection.

+* If the client doesn't support any permissions methods it should show an error to the user and disconnect.
+(If the server is allowing permission-less connections it should include the method `none` in its list).

+* Backwards compatibility: older clients will always send the `bind` message immediately (without waiting for the `welcome` message).
+The server responds the same way as if the client had sent no `submit-permissions` message (see above).

+The `bind` message specifies the AppID and side (in keys `appid` and `side`, respectively) that all subsequent messages will be scoped to.
+While technically each message could be independent (with its own `appid` and `side`), I thought it would be less confusing to use exactly one WebSocket per logical wormhole connection.

 A `ping` will provoke a `pong`: these are only used by unit tests for synchronization purposes (to detect when a batch of messages have been fully